Skip to Content

 • Flat surface: Place the chainsaw on a flat surface before you begin the test.

-• Side of the bar: Take the ruler or any straight item you have picked and place it on the bar’s side.
+• Side of the bar: Take the ruler or any refined item you have picked and place it on the bar’s side.

 • Check the bar: Press the ruler against the bar and the side of the chain and notice whether there is a gap between the ruler and the surface of the bar or not.